igormironchik/qt6_qcamera/README.md

-This project is just a tutorial how to work with QCamera, QVideSink in Qt6.
+This project is just a tutorial how to work with QCamera, QVideoSink in Qt6.